Will-o'-the-wisp

+Nomenclature

 Etymology

-The term "will-o'-the-wisp" comes from "wisp", a bundle of sticks or paper sometimes used as a torch and the name "Will", thus meaning "Will of the torch".
-The term jack-o'-lantern (Jack of the lantern) originally referred to a will-o'-the-wisp.
-In the United States, they are often called "spook-lights", "ghost-lights", or "orbs" by folklorists and paranormal enthusiasts.
+The term will-o'-the-wisp comes from wisp, a bundle of sticks or paper sometimes used as a torch and the name 'Will', thus meaning 'Will of the torch'.
+The term jack-o'-lantern ('Jack of the lantern') originally referred to a will-o'-the-wisp.
+In the United States, they are often called spook-lights, ghost-lights, or orbs by folklorists.